drupov/drupal8-decoupled/README.md

-# Drupal 8 GraphQL installation with React frontend
+# Drupal 8 Decoupled PoC

 ## Lando
 The backend runs on a [lando](https://docs.devwithlando.io/tutorials/drupal8.html) environment with with PHP 7.2.